alexandrosSamartzis/german-subtitles-ai/README.md

 **The flow:**

-1. 🔍 It parses the subtitle file by inspecting the network traffic from the Tagesschau website.
+1. 🔍 It parses the subtitle file by inspecting the network traffic from the Tagesschau website (auto-grabs latest XML).
 2. 🧼 Cleans and extracts readable text from the XML structure.
+3. ✨ Streamlit UI with model selection toggle (ChatGPT or local LLM)
-3. 🤖 Sends the cleaned German text to **ChatGPT** (via OpenAI API) using a carefully crafted prompt:
+4. 🤖 Sends the cleaned German text to **ChatGPT** (via OpenAI API) using a carefully crafted prompt:
    - Downgrade the text to a **B2 level**.
    - Highlight important **vocabulary**.
    - Identify key **grammar structures**.
+5. 🧠 Supports offline models like Mistral and LLaMA3.2 via Ollama.
+(So far the result of the models is not satisfactory)
-4. 📄 Outputs the results into `.docx` and `.txt` files, ready for review or study.
+6. 📄 Outputs the results with timestamp and model info (.txt or .docx).

 ---